cause-5/DR-app/README.md

 Ask a question against the indexed PDF.

-~Weights are not part of this repo.
+~Weights + models are not part of this repo.
+Too big of a file.
 Contact author if you wish to use model.